 - Expansive dining, nightlife and shopping options

-- Houses both DePaul University and its 3,000 students
+- Houses DePaul University and its 3,000 students

-If this sounds like your kind of neighborhood, check out the best rated buildings in Lincoln Park below!
+If this place sounds like your kind of neighborhood, check out the best-rated buildings in Lincoln Park below:

-- One of the few residential high-rises in Lincoln Park
+- It’s one of the few residential high-rises in Lincoln Park.

-- Offers great square footage and unique layouts
+- It offers great square footage and unique layouts.

-- Walking distance from the lively coffee shops on Clark Street.
+- The lively coffee shops on Clark Street are within walking distance.

-- Close to Wrigleyville’s nightlife, but removed from the bustle
+- It’s close to Wrigleyville’s nightlife, but still removed from the bustle.

-- 20th floor resident lounge and terrace with expansive views offers an escape from any stress you might feel.
+- A 20th-floor resident lounge and terrace with expansive views offers an escape from any stress you might feel.

-- Urban Garden with outdoor kitchens and fire patio on the 6th floor work great for hosting friends.
+- The urban garden with outdoor kitchens and fire features on the 6th floor work great for hosting friends.

 Find Your Dream Chicago Apartment

 Thank you for taking the time to read our Chicago neighborhood guide.
 If you’re moving to or within Chicago and don’t want to waste 30+ hours searching for an apartment, reach out to AptAmigo.
 We specialize in helping busy people like you find their dream apartment.
-If you’re moving from out-of-state, we’ll even tour buildings in your place and send videos!
-Learn more about how it works below.
+If you’re moving from out-of-state, we’ll even tour buildings in your place and send videos.